daduz11/ios-facenet-id/README.md

 #  Realtime iOS Face Identifier

-This project has been carried out for an assignment of Digital Systems course at the University of Bologna.
+This project was carried out for an assignment of Digital Systems course at the University of Bologna.

 The proposal provides the implementation of real time face recognizer using [CoreML](https://developer.apple.com/documentation/coreml) and [Facenet](https://arxiv.org/abs/1503.03832).